adamgraham/polykai/README.md

 ## Getting Started

 Instructions on how to install the color scheme can be found in the respective directory for your desired editor.
-Additional information can be found [here](https://github.com/adamgraham/polykai-vscode) for the Visual Studio Code extension.
+The Visual Studio Code extension is managed and published from [this repo](https://github.com/adamgraham/polykai-vscode).

 ## Color Palette